Where I write professionally

 1948 Claire Trevor, Key Largo B+

-Character: Gaye Dawn, a washed-up floozy assisting a band of gangsters in robbing a hotel in Key Largo, Florida
+Character: Gaye Dawn, a washed-up floozy hanging out with a band of mobsters as they seek refuge a hotel in Key Largo, Florida amid a storm

 1950: Josephine Hull, Harvey B-